The steps to become an apprentice

 If a single employer hires you and they have an apprentice program, you may become registered in their program.
 But, you must have the job first.
 Single employer programs usually have fewer apprentice opportunities than multi-employer programs.
 If you are hired by an employer that does not have a program and would like to become registered, the employer may contact the DAS by calling (617) 626-5409 or the Compliance Officers to schedule an appointment.

 There are 26 multi-employer apprentice sponsors in construction representing thousands of employers.
-Union sponsors and ABC/MAP provide minimum entry requirements, application periods and contact information for these programs.
+Massachusetts Labor Unions apprentice opportunities and ABC/MAP provide minimum entry requirements, application periods and contact information for these programs.
 Because they have 5 or more apprentices they are required to conduct a structured hiring process which includes an application and interview.
 If you are successful in the process and selected to join their program, you will be placed on a list for two years.
 When job openings become available you will be sent out to work with one of their contractors.

 Veterans, Reservists, and National Guard members, who are employed as registered apprentices, may be eligible to collect G.I.
 Bill payments in addition to their regular full-time wages.
 When apprentices collect their military benefits; employers possess a powerful recruiting and retention tool, employees can offset their living expenses while working toward journeyman status, and the state benefits from the influx of federal military benefit dollars into our local economy.